vacp2p/rfc/content/docs/rfcs/46/README.md

 ## Receiving Tor Push Messages

-Any node supporting a protocol with ID `/meshsub/1.1.0` (e.g. gossipsub), can receive Tor push messages.
+Any node supporting a protocol with ID `/meshsub/1.1.0` (e.g. gossipsub), can receive Tor Push messages.
-Receiving nodes are oblivious to Tor push and will process incoming messages according to the respective `meshsub/1.1.0` specification.
+Receiving nodes are oblivious to Tor Push and will process incoming messages according to the respective `meshsub/1.1.0` specification.

 ## Sending Tor Push Messages

-In the following, we refer to nodes sending Tor push messages as Tp-nodes (Tor push nodes).
+In the following, we refer to nodes sending Tor Push messages as Tp-nodes (Tor Push nodes).

 Tp-nodes MUST setup a separate libp2p context, i.e. [libp2p switch](https://docs.libp2p.io/concepts/multiplex/switch/),
-which MUST NOT be used for any purpose other than Tor push.
+which MUST NOT be used for any purpose other than Tor Push.
 We refer to this context as Tp-context.
 The Tp-context MUST NOT share any data, e.g. peer lists, with the default context.